Did we just stumble across the most underrated multitasker?

 Aloe vera has a variety of skin benefits, but you may have only ever used it as a soothing sunburn treatment.
-With summer in the rearview mirror, we were curious to find out if that tub of aloe we have left over could also work as an effective facial moisturizer.
-Read on to find out.
+With summer fast approaching, we were curious to find out if that tub of aloe we have in preparation could also work as an effective facial moisturizer.

 I’ve used aloe vera before, but only on problem areas—never my whole face.
 It’s helped me in the past in erasing dark spots and healing dry patches, and especially here in New York, it works wonders on chapped skin during cold winter months.

 Honestly, because aloe vera gel has a very thick, rich texture, I was hesitant to apply the ingredient straight-up on my whole face as I have naturally oily skin and tend to shy away from anything thick enough to feel like it will clog my pores or produce excess sebum, but I decided to give it a try for one week.